 This report's testing methods focused on capturing and documenting the number of instances that certified capability is successfully utilized in the real world, where results were derived from a 3-fold approach to testing: adoption rate, summative testing, and interactive testing.
 Adoption rates were used to determine if/when certified capability is being used in the real world and to help identify differences in care settings.
 Summative assessments were used to measure which certified actions were performed within a given time period.
 Summative data was gathered by running reports and examining audit logs from within the certified health IT module to help demonstrate the frequency of actions within the given time frame, and where possible, whether those actions were successful or unsuccessful.
 Most metrics were gathered over a time interval of 90 days, to ensure sufficient time to gauge and measure interoperability, but this time frame also reflects the reporting periods typically required for compliance with federal incentive programs.
 We chose the methodology of tracking actual production data in order to reflect the real world use of certified capabilities in the provision of healthcare, in alignment with the Office of the National Coordinator for Health IT's (ONC) intent and purpose of Real World Testing.
+Please note, production activity data was aggregated across the customer base and there is no usage of protected health information (PHI) as defined under HIPAA during the collection or analysis of the real world test data and results.
 Interactive testing was used to demonstrate conformance to requirements where the adoption rate of a given certified capability is zero.